la2050/archive/_projects/2015/reading-partners-la-the-path-to-fourth-grade-reading-proficiency-for-1000-children.md

-      Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: >- Since our program heavily relies on volunteers to provide one-on-one services, we anticipate that volunteer recruitment will be our biggest challenge as we can only enroll as many students as we have volunteers.
-Due to the sheer magnitude and geographical scope of our expansion, building a sustainable and reliable volunteer base is a top priority.
-To offset individual volunteer retention rates, last year, we implemented a new focus on building community partnerships with businesses, community organizations, and educational institutions that can be renewed every year.
-By emphasizing organization-level relationships as a dominant source of volunteers, we are confident that we can secure the volunteer base necessary to support our growth.
-Due in large part to these efforts, from 2013-14 to 2014-15, we increased volunteer recruitment by 34%.
-We hope to continue on this trajectory moving forward as we project needing roughly 1,300 volunteers to sustain an enrollment goal of 1,000 students.
-  Please explain how you will evaluate your work.: >-
-    Data collection and analysis is a core feature of Reading Partners’ program.
+      Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed Please explain how you will evaluate your work.: >- Data collection and analysis is a core feature of Reading Partners’ program.
     To thoroughly evaluate students’ skills, we gather three sources of data.